 Early Medieval Reenactments

 Early Medieval Reenactments overlap time periods with the Dark Ages reenactments and are often classified as the same.
 The period spans 600 years.
 Some groups encourage their members to research and develop their own ‘character' to portray in reenactments.
 For reenactors who portray villagers in living history reenactments, it is important for them to have a clear understanding of the life of a villager in order to educate the public.
 A bowl, spoon, cup, and knife are the essentials for a villager to have.
-The knowledge and demonstration of a particular craft why not visit, RC 8+ Channel is also helpful.
-These crafts why not visit, Container Gardening include spinning, dying, weaving, embroidery, clothes construction, chain mailing, carving and acting to name a few.
+The knowledge and demonstration of a particular craft try, Geranium Oil is also helpful.
+These crafts also see, Cape Malay recipe for snoek include spinning, dying, weaving, embroidery, clothes construction, chain mailing, carving and acting to name a few.

 Battle Early Medieval Reenactments